starlover0104/DiscordMessageSender/README.md

 - An indicator for wether it sent or not

 # Inquiries
-- Contact me at `starlover@starlover.online` if any issues occur
+- Contact me via email at `starlover@starlover.online` if any issues occur